carlos-osorio-developer/bubble-sorting/README.md

 ## Acknowledgments

-- Hat tip to anyone who use code was used
-- Inspiration
-- etc
+- Thanks to Microverse and their supportive community.
+- Thanks to everyone commiting in this project.

 ## 📝 License